pascomnet/documentation/mobydick/content_en/07gateways/02beronet.md

 ## Preparation

 As a first step, Beronet boxes or expansion cards each need to be equipped with suitable modules.
 If you ordered your hardware through pascom, the module already pre-installed.
-For further details such as port assignment etc. please see the [beroNet documentation] (http://wiki.beronet.com/index.php/beroNetDocuV2).
+For further details such as port assignment etc. <!--please see the [beroNet documentation] (http://wiki.beronet.com/index.php/beroNetDocuV2)//fixme-->.

 PCI expansion cards can be easily added to a mobydick server.
 The card will automatically receive an IP address from the **169.254.0.0/16** subnet.